Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 # [[2.
 The rise and fall of a temporary shell command]]
 1. Go to Shell command settings (`Ctrl/Cmd + ,`).
 2. [ ] Create a new shell command.
 This can be something simple with one variable, like: `echo {{title}}`.
 The command does not need to actually do anything.
+No need to assign an alias (yet).
 3. [ ] Check that the settings view shows a preview for this shell command, e.g. *echo TestResults*.
 4. [ ] Define an alias for the command, e.g. *Echo test*.
 5. [ ] Check that the settings view shows the alias text instead of *Command #*.